xiix0/scam/README.md

-You will be married within a year, and divorced within two.
+You have an ability to sense and know higher truth.